-Eclampsia is seizures (convulsions) in a pregnant woman.
+Eclampsia is the new onset of seizures or coma in a pregnant woman with preeclampsia.
 These seizures are not related to an existing brain condition.

 Doctors do not know exactly what causes eclampsia.
 Factors that may play a role include: